 None of this is as easy or simple as it sounds, but we have some best practices that will foster positive relationships with your email recipients.

-Getting your foot in the door of a customer’s inbox is only the beginning.
-Be sure to follow these best practices to make sure your permission-based email marketing strategy is successful:
+Getting your foot in the door of a customer’s inbox is only the beginning of a successful email strategy.
+Be sure to follow these best practices to make sure your permission-based email marketing strategy drives the best results:

 Use a Double Opt-in